Osiris-Team/Desku/README.md

 public class Main {
     public static void main(String[] args) throws Exception {

-        // Setup app details.
+        // Setup app details and init.
-        App.init(new DesktopUIManager()); // Not needed when using the Desku-Gradle-Starter-App App.name = "My-App";
+        App.uis = new DesktopUIManager(); // Not needed when using the Desku-Gradle-Starter-App App.name = "My-App";
+        App.init();

         // Create routes.
         // This is only for demonstration.